-- 5.1 During all stages of the procedure, students may be accompanied to meetings by a member of the University -usually either a member of staff or a fellow student, or by an advisor from the Students' Union Advice Centre.
-Only in exceptional circumstances and by prior agreement may a student be accompanied by someone who is neither a member of the University nor a Students' Union advisor. - 5.2 The role of the companion is not to offer formal representation, but to offer support and advice to the student.
+5.1 During all stages of the procedure, students may be accompanied to meetings by a member of the University -usually either a member of staff or a fellow student, or by an advisor from the Students' Union

+Advice Centre.
+Only in exceptional circumstances and by prior agreement may a student be accompanied by someone who is neither a member of the University nor a Students' Union advisor.